A Unified Architecture for Dynamic Role Allocation and Collaborative Task Planning in Mixed Human-Robot Teams

 \subsubsection{Role Allocation Validation}

-In this experiment, the same subject executes the table assembly under different conditions: \begin{itemize} \item Autonomously, following a fixed plan, with written instruction on paper (\textit{H}); \item Autonomously, with actions planned by the \textit{Collab-MT-BT} strategy, instructed by the AR interface (\textit{H+AR}); \item In human-robot collaboration, with actions planned and assigned by the \textit{Collab-MT-BT} strategy, instructed by the AR interface (\textit{HRC+AR}). \end{itemize} The costs of each action, associated to each agent, including the collaborative couples, are defined as the average time required to to accomplish that specific action by the agent(s), similarly to the previous experiments.
+In this experiment, the same subject executes the table assembly under different conditions: \begin{itemize} \item Autonomously, following a fixed plan, with written instruction on paper (denoted as \textit{H} which stands for human); \item Autonomously, with actions planned by the \textit{Collab-MT-BT} strategy, instructed by the AR interface (\textit{H+AR}); \item In human-robot collaboration, with actions planned and assigned by the \textit{Collab-MT-BT} strategy, instructed by the AR interface (\textit{HRC+AR}). \end{itemize} The costs of each action associated with each worker, including the collaborative couples, are defined as the average time required to accomplish that specific action by the worker(s), similarly to the previous experiments.
+In particular, the worker and the robot executed each action 10 times, and the duration has been averaged and rounded to the nearest integer.
 The costs and results of the allocations are illustrated in \autoref{table:allocation_results_real_exp}.
-For simplicity, when a worker was not enabled to execute a task, no cost is reported in the table (-).
+For simplicity, when a worker was not enabled to execute an action, no cost is reported in the table (-).
 In the \textit{Worker allocated} column, $h\to r$ means that the action was allocated to the human ($h$) but was rejected and then is allocated to the robot ($r$).
 To compare the job execution in each condition, a detailed Gantt chart is plotted in \autoref{fig:gantt_chart_real}.
-It can be noticed that, overall, even if the single tasks duration result longer, the introduction of the AR interface promotes a faster job execution, by reducing the instruction-to-work reaction time.
-The increase time in the task execution is due to the introduction of the negotiation mechanism, in which the worker needs to acknowledge twice the execution of the task, before and after the task is achieved.
-In the (\textit{HRC+AR}) condition, moreover, the duties were split between two agents further reducing the total job time, even if the manipulator takes longer than the human to execute the actions and the worker rejected $a_6$ which was later assigned to the robot.
+It can be noticed that, overall, even if the single action duration result longer, the introduction of the AR interface promotes a faster job execution, by reducing the instruction-to-work reaction time.
+The increase in time in job execution is due to the introduction of the negotiation mechanism, in which the worker needs to acknowledge twice the execution of the action, before and after the action is achieved.
+In the (\textit{HRC+AR}) condition, moreover, the duties were split between two workers further reducing the total job time, even if the manipulator takes longer than the human to execute the actions and the worker rejected $a_6$ which was later assigned to the robot.